apache/spark/docs/structured-streaming-kafka-integration.md

 <div data-lang="python" markdown="1">
 {% highlight python %}

-# Write key-value data from a DataFrame to a specific Kafka topic specified in an option
+# Write key-value data from a DataFrame to Kafka using the topic specified in the topic option
 df.selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)") \
   .write \
   .format("kafka") \